department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/README.md

 |# of profiles with mobile phone saved in VA Profile backend|7,759,973/15,329,217 profiles (50.6%)|TBD|TBD|TBD|
 |# of profiles with email addresses saved in VA Profile backend|6,367,462/15,329,217 profiles (41.5%)|TBD|TBD|TBD|

-- **Key result #3**: 60% of first time users of notification preferences have set at least one of the four notification preferences available at launch within the first quarter of launch.
+- **Key result #3**: 60% of first time users of notification preferences have set at least one of the ~four~ three notification preferences available at launch within the first quarter of launch.

 - **Key result #4**: Maintain at least a 95% success rate for successful saves of notification preference information.
 - **Key result #5**: Maintain at least a 95% success rate for retrievals of notification preferences.